 If you’re looking for an awe-inspiring landscape, spectacular beaches, mountains, castle ruins, then take a trip along the NC500.

-Where is the North Coast 500?
+What is the North Coast 500?

 The North Coast 500 (NC500) travels through 516 miles of spellbinding scenery: from towering mountains to deep glens, placid lochs, surging waterfalls, heather moorland and white sandy beaches.
 Sheep and Highland cattle wander quiet single-track roads fringed with sunshine-yellow broom, rowan and silver birch.
 On grassy verges, red deer graze and, overhead, huge golden eagles glide.

 It’s all thanks to the North Highland Initiative (a non-profit organisation established by Prince Charles to promote economic growth in the area), which created the North Coast 500.
 And if the route’s popularity lasts – as it surely will – it looks set to continue bringing valuable income into remote Highland communities.

 So what’s the best way to enjoy the North Coast 500, and what are the unmissable places along the way?
 This overview reveals just some of the many highlights of the journey – more than enough to whet your appetite for an epic adventure.